-Paulo Blikstein, who began researching digital fabrication in education in 2004 as part of his PhD. work, created the FabLearn Lab concept (originally known as FabLab@School) when he joined the Stanford faculty in 2008, and designed the first-ever digital fabrication lab at a School of Education.
+Paulo Blikstein, who began researching digital fabrication in education in 2004 as part of his PhD. work, created the FabLearn Lab concept (originally known as FabLab@School) as an Assistant Professor in 2008, and designed the first-ever digital fabrication lab at a School of Education.

 FabLearn Lab Locations and Affiliates

 - Stanford University campus (California, USA)

 - Moscow (Russia) / Experimentarium 1502 MEI